JohelEGP/proposals/is_clamped.md

 - `[&] { const auto& w{v}; return `_`what we actually care about`_`; }()`, or
 - `[](const auto& v) { return `_`what we actually care about`_`; }(v)`.

+### Safe integral comparisons' `std::in_range`

+Vicente J. Botet Escriba made us aware [6] of `std::in_range` proposed in P0586 [7].
+Its name suggests similarity to our proposed `std::is_clamped`.
+However, it checks whether an integral value is in the range of an integral type with safe integral comparisons proposed in the same paper.
+Neither can subsume the other.

 ### Bikeshedding

 The following have been suggested of the proposed `std::is_clamped` design: